-Through the founder's association with his family's old Homestead, Tim Hurd has learned to revere family place as much as family itself.
-He considers this company to be his own homesteading endeavor, and even though we have a new, permanent home…the journey continues .
+Through his association with his family's old fourth-generation Homestead along Highway 26, Tim Hurd has learned to revere family place as much as family itself.
+As founder of this company, he considers this to be his own homesteading endeavor.

-In July of 1992 his wife, Nancy, and he opened the simple doors of our beginning in a well-worn outbuilding that they restored for the occasion.
-The heart of our business was an antique Royal No. 5 coffee roaster, manufactured in New Jersey some time in the 1910’s, which we affectionately named Grendel, the beast from the ancient Scandinavian tale of Beowolf, for all his temperamental smoke and fire.
-Our success led us to a larger roaster of the same make and vintage, a Royal No. 7, 125-lb batch roaster (which quickly wore the moniker Grendel’s Mother, of course).
+In July of 1992 Tim and partner Nancy Montgomery opened the simple doors of our beginning in a well-worn outbuilding that they restored for the occasion.
+The heart of the business was an antique Royal No. 5 coffee roaster, manufactured in New Jersey some time in the 1910’s, which we affectionately named Grendel, the beast from the ancient Scandinavian tale of Beowolf, for all his temperamental smoke and fire.
+Our success led us to a larger roaster of the same make and vintage, a Royal No. 7, 125-lb batch roaster (Grendel’s Mother).
 With these we learned well the art of classically hand-roasted coffee, accompanied by a few cherished employees with the same love of the bean.

 After five years in business we realized our work could mean more than the provision of work and money and delicious beverage, and that's when we founded and sponsored the opening of the now-former River Theater (it was 10 years running) and became “The Coffee that floats the arts” for this theater initially, and now for many other artistic, educational and social service organizations of this region.

 Come 2008, after another decade of coffee and community exploration and growth, we made a huge leap renovating and moving into an historic building in Union Town Astoria, the old Finnish Meat Market -- with the gracious support of Craft3, a nonprofit, community development financial institution with a mission to strengthen economic, ecological and family resilience in Pacific NW communities; and the reliable Rickenbach Construction.